The Complete Guide to Hiking Half Dome in Yosemite National Park

 What happens if you don’t win the Half Dome permit lottery?

 If you don’t win the preseason lottery, you can still try the daily lottery, which allows hikers to apply two days before their planned hike.
+Another option is to obtain a wilderness backpacking permit that includes Half Dome access.

 Is hiking Half Dome worth it?

+For many hikers, Half Dome is one of the most rewarding hikes in the United States.
+The combination of waterfalls, granite landscapes, and the thrilling cable climb makes it one of Yosemite’s most unforgettable experiences.
 Standing on the summit with views stretching across Yosemite Valley and the High Sierra is a moment many hikers remember for the rest of their lives.